Visyond/website-hugo/site/content/pricings/pricing-page.md

             cardButtonURL: '/accounts/signup/'
             isButtonContactUs: false
             isButtonEnterprise: false
-          featuresListHeader: 'Additional benefits:'
+          featuresListHeader: 'All in Standard, plus:'
-        #   featureslist:
+          featureslist:
+            - title: Selective sharing
+              tooltip: >-
+                Share only specific worksheets and/or dashboards with internal or external viewers.
-        #     - title: Embed dashboards
+            - title: Extended analysis functionality
-        #       tooltip: >-
+              tooltip: >-
-        #         Share dashboards and presentations with a large audience by embedding them on any web page.
+                Extended functionality of analysis modules and more customization options: more displayed drivers in Tornado analysis; ability to run two-way Sensitivity analysis; more iterations and distributions for Monte Carlo Simulations; ability to run Scenario analysis on any number of scenarios.
         #     - title: Remove watermarks
         #       tooltip: >-
         #         Remove Visyond branding.